-Failure to file an accident report is, after all, a punishable offense.
+Failure to file a report is, after all, a punishable offense.
 If you fail to report an accident that should have been reported, you may even face criminal offense charges.
-When you’re recovering from a car accident, that’s devastating, so reach out instead of aid and guidance.
+When you’re recovering from a car accident that’s devastating, so reach out instead of aid and guidance.

 Filing an accident report can feel like too many extra steps, but it can be a vital piece of evidence when you’re in court for your car accident.
-In some cases, an accident report can be the key to getting compensated.
+In some cases, a report can be the key to getting compensated.

 It can also be a useful tool to keep the details of the accident recorded.
 Filing a lawsuit may take place months or even years after the initial accident.
 In that time, memories can fade, and you may struggle to remember the details of your car accident.
 Luckily, your Dallas car accident report remembers it for you with an authority your testimony may not have.

 When you’re hurt in a car accident, you’ll need to file a car accident report within a few days of the accident.
 Often, Texas residents do this by contacting the police and getting them on the scene to review the case.
 Otherwise, they may need to file theirs with the police department nearest to the accident site.